NickTurenne/UFC_Data_Scraper/README.md

 # UFC Fighter Matchup Scraper 🥊
-A Python-based web scraper that extracts fighter statistics from UFCStats for upcoming events for comparison and analysis.
+A Python-based web scraper that extracts fighter statistics for main card matchups from UFCStats.com for upcoming events for comparison and analysis.